msghaleb/AzureMonitorHackathon/challenges/solution1.md

 >**Note:** HammerDB does not have native support for Windows Display Scaling.
 This may result in a smaller than usual UI that is difficult to read over high resolution RDP sessions.
 If you run into this issue later, close and re-open your RDP session to the VSServer with a lower display resolution.
 After the RDP session connects, you can zoom into to adjust the size.

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image11.png)
+- set it to 125% or more.

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image12.png)

 - From the Visual Studio Server, download the latest version of HammerDB

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image13.png)

 >**Tip:** If you get this Security Warning, go to Internet Options Security \\ Security Settings \\ Downloads \\ File download \\ Enable.

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image14.png)
+- Click enable

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image15.png)

 - Click ok, and try again
 - If you got the below warning message, click Actions and accept the warnings

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image16.png)
 >**Tip:** If you end up closing HammerDB you have to go to C:\\Program Files\\HammerDB-3.1 and run the batch file

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image17.png)

 - Use HammerDB to create transaction load
 - Double click on SQL Server and click OK, and OK on the confirm popup

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image18.png)

 - Drill into SQL Server \\ TPC-C \\ Schema Build and double click on **Options**
 - Modify the Build Options for the following:
 	- SQL Server: Name of your SQL Server